Blog » Wreck Diving Articles » Advanced Wreck Diving: The Ultimate Guide

 When operating within an overhead environment, the diver should pre-plan their gas requirements to ensure that sufficient volume is carried.
 They should also pre-plan precise reserve/contingency levels based on air-sharing with a buddy.
 See ‘Gas Management‘.

 Gas planning should also determine a ‘turn-point’ of pressure that follows the principle of the ‘Rule of Thirds’.
-This is taught to all wreck students – however, that principle needs to be applied on the basis of air-sharing.
-That means some understanding of air consumption rates has to exist, in order for a safe turn-point to be decided that protects sufficient gas for both divers to exit.
+This is taught to all wreck students – however, that principle needs to be applied based on air-sharing.
+That means some understanding of air consumption rates has to exist, for a safe turn-point to be decided that protects sufficient gas for both divers to exit.

 advanced wreck diving techniques